fair-research/bdbag/README.md

 The `bdbag` utilities are a collection of software programs for working with [BagIt](https://datatracker.ietf.org/doc/draft-kunze-bagit/) packages that conform to the BDBag and Bagit/RO profiles.

-The `bdbag` [profiles](https://github.com/fair-research/bdbag/tree/master/profiles) specify the use of the fetch.txt file, require serialization, and specify what manifests must be provided with a *bdbag*.
+The `bdbag` [profiles](https://github.com/fair-research/bdbag/tree/master/profiles) specify the use of the `fetch.txt` file, require serialization, and specify what manifests must be provided with a `bdbag`.

-These utilities combine various other components such as the [Bagit-Python](https://github.com/LibraryOfCongress/bagit-python) bag creation utility and the [Bagit-Profiles-Validator](https://github.com/ruebot/bagit-profiles) utility into a single, easy to use software package.
+The `bdbag` utilities incorporate functions from various other Python-based `bagit` components (such as the [Bagit-Python](https://github.com/LibraryOfCongress/bagit-python) bag creation utility and the [Bagit-Profiles-Validator](https://github.com/ruebot/bagit-profiles) utility) and wraps them in a single, easy to use software package with additional features.

 Enhanced bag support includes:

 * Update-in-place functionality for existing bags.
 * Automatic archiving and extraction of bags using ZIP, TAR, and TGZ formats.
-* Automatic generation of remote file manifest entries and fetch.txt via configuration file.
+* Automatic generation of file manifest entries and `fetch.txt` for remote files via configuration file.
-* Automatic file retrieval based on the contents of a bag's fetch.txt file with multiple protocol support.
+* Automatic file retrieval based on the contents of a bag's `fetch.txt` file with multiple protocol support.
+Transport handlers for `http(s)`,`ftp`,`s3`,`gs`, and `globus` are provided, along with an extensibility mechanism for adding externally developed transports.
-* Built-in profile validation.
+* Built-in `bagit-profile` validation.
 * Built-in support for creation of bags with [Bagit/RO profile](https://github.com/ResearchObject/bagit-ro) compatibility.

 An experimental Graphical User Interface (GUI) for `bdbag` can be found [here](https://github.com/fair-research/bdbag_gui).